 - 1.1.1 This Standard sets out how the Prudential Assurance Company (PAC) should approach shareholder voting as an active owner.
-It describes the key elements required to ensure a robust voting process that is effective in achieving outcomes that benefit the long-term interests of our customers and the sustainability of the real economy. - 1.1.2 The Standard is owned by the Chief Investment Officers (CIOs), Prudential UK. - 1.1.3 For the purposes of this Policy, "Funds" means, but is not limited to, any with profit fund, non-profit fund, unit-linked fund (where the asset owner has investment control), non-participating fund, matched fund or other fund or portfolio of assets belonging to the relevant asset owner entities of M&G plc. - 1.1.4 The standard is subject to and does not supersede the asset owner Investment Policy, the PAC ESG Investment Policy, the PAC Shareholder Engagement Policy, the M&G plc ESG principles, M&G plc's Code of Conduct, and all relevant regulation. - 1.1.5 It is intended that PAC should apply this guidance to investment managers carrying out shareholder voting on our behalf for segregated mandates and funds.
-It is acknowledged that the asset owner has less ability to influence voting behaviour directly in relation to third party collectives where investment is commingled with other investors.
+It describes the key elements required to ensure a robust voting process that is effective in achieving outcomes that benefit the long-term interests of our customers and the sustainability of the real economy. - 1.1.2 The Standard is owned by the Chief Investment Officers (CIOs), PAC. - 1.1.3 For the purposes of this Policy, "Funds" means, but is not limited to, any with profit fund, non-profit fund, unit-linked fund (where the asset owner has investment control), non-participating fund or annuity fund... - 1.1.4 The standard is subject to and does not supersede the PAC ESG Investment Policy, the PAC Shareholder Engagement Policy, M&G plc's Code of Conduct, and all relevant regulation. - 1.1.5 It is intended that PAC should apply this guidance to investment managers carrying out shareholder voting on our behalf for segregated mandates and funds.
+It is acknowledged that the asset owner has less ability to influence voting behaviour directly in relation to third party collectives where investment is comingled with other investors.
 However, initial and ongoing due diligence should take account of the respective investment manager's Voting Policy and voting records to ensure it is in line with the guidance within this Standard. - 1.1.6 This document supports the PAC Shareholder Engagement Policy which is in line with the Shareholder Rights Directive II (SRDII).
-The PAC Voting Standard should be read in conjunction with the PAC Shareholder Engagement Policy, and, for the avoidance of any doubt, the PAC Shareholder Engagement Policy should take precedence.

-1.1.7 It is intended that this document be updated as and when required (at least annually) to incorporate additional regulatory developments related to shareholder voting, or, to incorporate the latest thinking on active shareholder engagement and voting processes.
-Any changes proposed will require approval at the M&G Life Executive Investment Oversight Committee (EIOC).
+The PAC Voting Standard should be read in conjunction with the PAC Shareholder Engagement Policy, and, for the avoidance of any doubt, the PAC Shareholder Engagement Policy should take precedence. - 1.1.7 It is intended that this document be updated as and when required (at least annually) to incorporate additional regulatory developments related to shareholder voting, or, to incorporate the latest thinking on active shareholder engagement and voting processes.
+Any changes proposed will require approval at the PAC Executive Investment Committee (EIC).